craigktreasure/SymbioticTS/README.md

 ## Workflow

-* Add the SymbioticTypeScript.MSBuild NuGet package to a project.
+* Add the SymbioticTS.Build NuGet package to a project.
-* Configure output location.
+* Configure output location using the `SymbioticTSOutputPath` MSBuild property.
-* Attribute an interface with `TsInterface` or a class with `TsDto` or `TsClass`.
+* Attribute a class with `TsDto` or `TsClass` or an interface with `TsInterface`.
 * Build
-  * Discover the full closure of the built assembly dependencies (except for .NET assemblies).
+  * Discovers the full closure of the built assembly dependencies (excluding .NET assemblies).
   * Discover public or internal attributed classes and interfaces.
   * Generate TypeScript objects for attributed and supporting .NET objects.